hiroko-lc101/liftoff-assignments/P2-Project_Outline/README.md

 * Spring Boot
 * Thymeleaf
 * MySQL
-* Bootstrap?
+* Bootstrap

 ### What I'll Have to Learn
-* How to work with user logins and cookies
+* Javascript
+* Work more with Bootstrap
 * How to redirect pages automatically
 * How to display a graph in a web app (https://stackoverflow.com/questions/10533605/plot-graph-in-web-application)
+* (Future Addition - How to work with user logins and cookies)
-* (How to print a document automatically from a web app?)
+* (Future Addition - How to print a document automatically from a web app?)
-* (work more with Bootstrap)